 Dubai International Airport has built a new terminal and upgrade its existing terminal to handle such huge aircraft and capacity.
 Emirates Airline itself has purchased more than 100 A380s, so the airport definitely needs to have such a larger airport to cope with the size of the planes and the number of passengers.

 In Kuala Lumpur International Airport, an upgrade has been done in one of its gateway to allow passengers to board the Emirates Airline as well as Malaysia Airline’s A380.

 Looking Inside A380

-When I entered into the upper-deck of the plane, I was amazed on how grand the plane was on its interior design.
+When I entered into the upper deck of the plane, I was amazed by how grand the plane was on its interior design.
 The good news was my selected window seat is so spacious, for Economy Class with bigger legroom compared to 747 and got only 2 seats on the window side.

 The coolest part of the plane is its mood lighting system, specially designed and able changed color into blue, purple, light yellow and white to wake passengers up and adjust into the local time before the plane lands at Dubai International Airport.

 Me having a wonderful experience on this A380, many thanks to the cool flight attendants who make my flight so comfy.
 And the next time if I want to travel anywhere around Europe, I will most likely choose this airline because of its excellent quality of service and friendliness of its crews.
 Thumb up!!